-The important issue is not whether you can stop a PDF being copied but whether the recipient of the copied file can use it.
-If you encrypt a PDF with a password you can give a copy of the PDF to another user along with the password and they can use the file.
-So the protection provided is worthless as a useful copy was made that could be used with others.
-Safeguard PDF Security however effectively stops PDF copying because a copy of the protected file is of no use to another user without the decryption key to open it.
-Decryption keys are stored encrypted in a keystore which is locked to the device it was registered on – so only authorized users can open protected PDF files.
+The important issue is not whether you can stop a PDF from being copied, but whether the recipient of the copied file can use it.
+If you encrypt a PDF with a password, you can give a copy of the PDF to another user along with the password and they can use the file.
+So, the protection provided is worthless – a useful copy was made that could be used by others.
+Safeguard effectively stops PDF copying.
+The protected file is of no use to another user without the decryption key required to open it.
+Decryption keys are stored encrypted in a keystore which is locked to the device it was registered on – so only authorized users can open protected PDFs.

 To protect PDF files from content copying see the section entitled “Protect PDF against content & text copying”.